 - Avoid eating or drinking 6-8 hours before surgery.

 General anesthesia is used most often.
 It will block any pain and you will stay asleep through the surgery.
-In some cases, local anesthesia may be used instead.
 The area will be numb but you will be awake.

 Description of the Procedure